Breeds

 Understanding the Recessive LH Gene and FGF5 Mutation

 Every cell carries two copies of the FGF5 gene.
-For long hair to appear, both must have the recessive mutation.
-Think of it like a light switch – only when both parents contribute the “off” version does the trait activate.
+Both of them must possess the recessive mutation to have long hair.
+Consider it a light switch, only when the two parents have given the off version do the trait turn on.

 Inheritance Patterns and Breeding Challenges

-Even short-coated parents can produce fluffy puppies if they're both carriers.
+Both short-coated parents can give rise to fluffy puppies as long as they are carriers.
 Statistically, this pairing yields a 25% chance per litter.
 Breeders face tight odds while maintaining breed health standards.

 Genetic testing helps identify carriers before mating.
-Responsible practices prevent accidental pairings that might pass on hidden health issues.
-This approach ensures both coat quality and overall wellness stay prioritized.
+Practices of conscientiousness prevent the unconscious coupling that can pass unnoticed health issues.
+This will keep the quality of the coat and the general wellness in mind.

 Defining Features of Long-Haired French Bulldogs